 robot.txt

-robots.txt is file that tells search engines which files or directories their crawlers are allowed to access.
+robots.txt is a file that tells search engines which files or directories their crawlers are allowed to access.
 If a file is disallowed, it still exists on your server, but the crawler should not visit it, and in most cases it won’t appear in the SERP.
 There are a few exceptions, though:

 - If another website links to a disallowed URL, the page can still appear in search results as an un-crawled, un-rendered URL.